 - Air bubbles tend to get stuck under sheet glass; if they rise through the glass you’ll get a break in the line (which can be fun); otherwise, you’ll get a hole.
 Don’t despair–murrini holes can be filled with contrasting glass, refired and turned into some very cool pendants.
 (NOTHING is wasted in one of these stacks)

 - Air bubbles in power/frit will change depending on process time in the kiln; the more time, the more the air flows together to make bigger bubble cavities.

 Color and transparency choices are just as important as the form of glass you’re using:

-- A combination of transparent and opal glasses makes for the most interesting murrini; if you want to use all transparent, use strongly contrasting colors or the murrini will look dull.
+- Mix opacities.
+A combination of transparent and opal glasses makes for the most interesting murrini; if you want to use all transparent, use strongly contrasting colors or the murrini will look dull.

-- Try to limit your color palette–you’re working on a very small scale and slices can quickly become too busy if you load up on a variety of color.
+- No more than 4-5 colors.
+Try to limit your color palette–you’re working on a very small scale and slices can quickly become too busy if you load up on a variety of color.

 - One option: Track the layers you’ve added while you build the stack, and when you get to the center simply reverse the order to fill up the rest of the way.

 I assemble ALL the glass in the palette on one side of mold box before I start, then use a Sharpie marker to jot down my build order directly on my (glass) table top as I’m working.
 Later I can transfer it to firing records and clean off the table.